Video Content Marketing: Strategy and Examples

 Whether your event is in-person or online, video can help you maximize sign-ups and return on all the effort you put in.

-You can easily create teaser videos to build hype around your event and encourage sign-ups.
+You can easily produce teaser videos to build hype around your event and encourage sign-ups.
 Highlight key information such as the speakers and the agenda, featuring clips and photos of previous editions (if available).
 Don’t forget to add a catchy soundtrack and a CTA so viewers know where to register.

 In the run up to Ad World Conference, the team at Ad World created this teaser video to communicate the event’s key information about new tracks and boost sign-ups on social media.